 This course focuses on the instrumental study of the acoustic properties of speech sounds, speech analysis, experimental techniques, and laboratory work.
 By the end of the course, students should be confident in their abilities to plan, carry out and analyze the results of experiments in phonetics; and to relate acoustic phonetic data to their linguistic analyses.
 Basic techniques in experimental phonetics such as recording, annotation, fundamental frequency analysis, formant frequency analysis, and spectrographic analysis will be studied.
 Prerequisite: LING 450.

 LING 503.
 Phonology II.
 3 Credits.

 Phonological phenomena examined from current theoretical frameworks; emphasis on creation and testing of hypotheses about the phonological systems of particular languages.
 The particular theoretical orientation varies depending on the instructor; often, more than one framework is used.
 The course assumes basic knowledge of rule-based generative phonology.
-Prerequisites: LING 450, LING 451, or equivalent.
+Prerequisites: LING 450 and LING 451, or equivalents.

 LING 504.
 Syntax II.
 3 Credits.

 Drawing on one or more theories from the generative tradition, this course explores syntactic forms that are commonly attested in human language.
 There is emphasis on the role of language universals and linguistic argumentation in arriving at analyses of language phenomena.
 Prerequisite: LING 452.

 The course covers recent trends relating to language typology and cross-linguistic generalizations, focusing on the domains of morphosyntax, semantics and pragmatics.
 Prerequisite: LING 452.